Arch881010/Arch881010/README.md

 ### Hello!
-- 🔭 I’m currently working on Misc Discord Bots!
-(Using templates until I learn)
+- 🔭 I’m currently working on random things.
-- 🌱 I’m currently learning .py/js/html/css.
+- 🌱 I’m currently improving .py/js/html/css.
 - 👯 I’m looking to collaborate on Nothing!
 Check back later!
 - 🤔 I’m looking for help with Discord Bots!
 - 📫 How to reach me: Arch1010#4338 on Discord OR create an issue in this repository.